Playa Del Carmen, Mexico

 From the highway, it’s a 5-minute walk to Akumal Bay.
-Bring your own snorkeling gear, life jacket (compulsory since 2017) or rent some there.
+Bring your own snorkeling gear, life jacket or rent some there.
 Swimming with the turtles is free!

 Hey, it’s Mexico.
 Mexican food in the Yucatan is cheap & delicious.
 There are a few special restaurants in Playa del Carmen I want to share with you.

 If you’re looking for some authentic tacos, check out El Fogon.
-It’s a hangout for local taxi drivers.
-The place is super basic with plastic chairs and Mexican Idol blaring on the TV, but order 3 or 4 tacos pastor, a cold beer, and you’ll be in heaven.
+Super basic with plastic chairs and Mexican Idol on the TV, but order 3 or 4 tacos pastor with a cold beer, and you’ll be in heaven.